vishnupriyapesu/pes_usr/README.md

 # pes_usr
 # Universal Shift Register (usr)
-**in this repository we are going to see the following three topics**
+**In this repository we are going to see the following three topics**
 1) synthesis and GLS
 2) Physical design
 3) GDS tapeout